Who We Are

 In 2001, we opened our doors in response to a health and human rights crisis in Vancouver’s Downtown Eastside.
 Since then, we have worked in partnership with marginalized people and grassroots organizations to challenge legislation, policies, and practices that undermine human rights, intensify poverty, and perpetuate stigma.
 We strategically focus our efforts on the most tangible human rights in order to improve the immediate situation of the people we work with, while creating lasting change that resonates across the country.

 Our office is on the stolen lands of the xʷməθkʷəy̓əm (Musqueam), Skwxwú7mesh (Squamish), and səl̓ílwətaʔɬ (Tsleil-Waututh) Nations.
 We are grateful to Indigenous Peoples for their continuous relationship with their lands and are committed to learning to work in solidarity as accomplices in shifting the colonial default.

 What We Do

 Pivot works in partnership with communities affected by poverty and social exclusion to identify priorities and develop solutions to complex human rights issues.
-Our work is focused in four policy areas: police accountability, drug policy, homelessness, and sex workers’ rights.
+Our work is focused in five policy areas: criminalization & policing, drug policy, homelessness, anti-stigma & poverty, and sex workers’ rights.